Configuring HPE GreenLake SSO SAML Authentication with ADFS

 : found in Manage / Identity & Access / Resource Restriction Policies.

-hpe_ccs_attribute real values examples
+hpe_ccs_attribute examples

 - For one workspace and two applications (HPE GreenLake and Compute Ops Management) with administrative privileges: